 This Quarterly Report on Form 10-Q contains forward-looking statements within the meaning of Section 21E of the Securities and Exchange Act of 1934, as amended, that involve risks and uncertainties.
 All statements other than statements relating to historical matters including statements to the effect that we "believe", "expect", "anticipate", "plan", "target", "intend" and similar expressions should be considered forward-looking statements.
 Our actual results could differ materially from those discussed in the forward-looking statements as a result of a number of important factors, including factors discussed in this section and elsewhere in this Quarterly Report on Form 10-Q, and the risks discussed in our other filings with the SEC.
 Such risks and uncertainties may be amplified by the COVID-19 pandemic and its potential impact on our business and the global economy.
-Readers are cautioned not to place undue reliance on these forward-looking statements to reflect events or circumstance that arise after the date hereof.
+Readers are cautioned not to place undue reliance on these forward-looking statements, which reflect management's analysis, judgment, belief, or expectation only as the date hereof.
+We assume no obligation to update these forward-looking statements to reflect events or circumstance that arise after the date hereof.